jessielw/AutomaticDemuxer/README.md

 `callback` Log callback progress to a variable instead of printing to console\
 *Optional: Defaults to None*

-`fallback_ext` Extension on the form of a string. e.g. "mkv" or "mp4".
+`fallback_ext` Extension in the form of a string. e.g. "mkv" or "mp4".
 Default is "mkv", if changed the program will fall back to what ever extension is selected\
 *Optional: Defaults to "mkv"*